Invariant theory for non-reductive actions: extensions of Hilbert and Schwarz theorems: Introduction

-Second, we analyze \textbf{cocompact actions} of discrete groups.
-In this context, an opposite behavior is observed.
-The polynomial invariant ring collapses to the constants (Theorem B).
-Despite this algebraic triviality, a well-structured smooth invariant theory exists.
-We prove a smooth analogue of the Schwarz theorem, showing that the algebra of smooth invariants is finitely generated by a set of basic smooth functions (Theorem C).
+Second, we analyze cocompact actions of discrete groups on $\mathbb{R}^n$.
+In this regime, an opposite phenomenon occurs.
+The ring of polynomial invariants collapses to the constants (Theorem B), yielding a case where the 14th problem is satisfied in a degenerate sense.
+Despite this algebraic collapse, a structured smooth invariant theory remains, and we prove a smooth analogue of the Schwarz theorem where the algebra of smooth invariants is finitely generated by a set of basic smooth functions (Theorem C).\\

-These results identify distinct regimes in invariant theory, characterized by the relationship between their algebraic and analytic structures.
-This leads to a fourfold classification of invariant-theoretic regimes, summarized in Table 1 (Section 6), which extends the classical framework and delineates the boundaries of the Hilbert–Weyl and Schwarz theorems.
+These results suggest a broader framework for invariant theory where the classical reductive case is seen as a specific, well-behaved regime.
+By investigating the Lorentz and cocompact settings, we observe that the failure of either the Hilbert-Weyl or the Schwarz theorem does not imply a lack of structure.
+Instead, it represents a shift in the nature of that structure, which may reside in the algebraic properties of the orbit space or in the geometric constraints of the action.
+This fourfold classification, further detailed in Section 6, provides a basis for investigating other non-reductive settings and delineates the conditions under which the analytic and algebraic aspects of invariant theory diverge.\\

 The paper is organized as follows.
-Section 2 presents the necessary background on the Lorentz group.
+Section 2 presents the necessary background on the Lorentz group and hyperbolic complex numbers.
 Section 3 establishes the finite generation of polynomial invariants for the discrete Lorentz case (Theorem A).
-Section 4 is then dedicated to demonstrating the failure of the classical Schwarz theorem in this setting.
+Section 4 demonstrates the failure of the classical Schwarz theorem in this setting.
 Section 5 analyzes the cocompact regime, proving the collapse of polynomial invariants and the corresponding generation of smooth invariants (Theorems B and C).
-Finally, Section 6 provides the full discussion of this conceptual framework.
+Finally, Section 6 provides a discussion of the resulting conceptual framework.

-\subsection{Statement of Main Results}
+\subsection{Statement of main results}

 We now formally state the main results of the paper.